 8. Use a Lawn Repair Treatment Product

-Other products can be used directly on the newly formed brown patches on your lawn, such as Simple Lawn Solutions or Scotts EZ Seed.
-These pet-safe organic alternatives use enzymes that react to the nitrogen, flushing it from the roots, which will allow the grass to grow in a healthy environment, and also fertilizing the soil to speed up growth.
+These pet-safe organic alternatives use enzymes that react to the nitrogen, flushing it from the roots, which will allow the grass to grow in a healthy environment, and also fertilize the soil to speed up growth.

 9. Use a Pet Loo

 Instead of letting your dog pee on grass, provide them with a “toilet”.